HarshiChandrafari/Email_management_college_HOD/README.md

 * After Downloading, run the streamlit file by typing - python -m streamlit run Streamlit_code.py
 * The app will open in the browser; input the email text that you want to classify.

-### NOTE - Copilot was used to add comments to code

 # Data Collection

 We collected data from the following resources